matloff/TidyverseSkeptic/README.md

 in spite of being told by some R teachers that base-R is useless, it in fact is used in some of their favorite R packages!

-# Where are we now, and where should We be going?
+# Where are we now, and where should we be going?

 ## Tidy as pop culture